How many of you have online dated? For the few in the back who haven’t — let me break it down for you as clear, clean, and simple as possible:

 If you’ve read my work before, you know I have a man-crush on Marcus Sheridan.
 The reason, his approach in 2007.

 America was in the middle of a crisis.
 Also known as the greatest economic collapse since the Great Depression.
 And Marcus was the proud owner of River Pools and Spas.
 A fiberglass inground pool company not far from the affluent neighborhoods that surround Washington D.C.
-Now, I don’t know this as fact, but I’m pretty sure business prior to boom was stupendous.
-However, afterward — I think it’s safe to assume that owning a fiberglass inground pool company was like owning a company that specializes in Kiss-A-Thons during COVID -19.
+Now, I don’t know this as fact, but I’m pretty sure business before boom was stupendous.
+However, afterward — I think it’s safe to assume that owning a fiberglass inground pool company was like owning a company specializing in Kiss-A-Thons during COVID -19.

 So, what did he do?
 He implemented a “they ask, I answer mentality.”
 He took any and all questions and answered them in blog form on his website.
 Not only did he supply content that was based on engagement – his credibility within the industry was unmatched.